-Like we would normally, the slash infers a bass note – but you knew that already!
+Like we would normally, the slash infers a bass note.
+You knew that already!

 How To Use The Nashville System

-The best way to get to grips with it is to try it on a song!
+The best way to get to grips with the system is to try it on a song!
 Let’s go!

 So, I’ve stayed with the key of G – nice and simple.
 If we rewrite this in numbers, it looks like this:

-We could now play this in Bb or D or F – this could take some work but would be easier to work out than starting from the G version.
+We could now play this in Bb, D, or F. It might take you some work to fully apply it at first, but it would be easier to work out than starting from the G version.

 Hearing Music Using The Nashville Numbering System

-For me, I hear music in terms of the number of each chord, the 5th chord for example will always sound like the 5th chord – it’s kind of hard to explain, the best way to say it is that I have internalise how each chord sounds.
+For me, I hear music in terms of the number of each chord, the 5th chord, for example, will always sound like the 5th chord.
+It’s kind of hard to explain, the best way to say it is that I have internalized how each chord sounds.

 Putting It All Together

-I hope you enjoyed this today, have you ever used the Nashville Numbering System yourself?
+Have you ever used the Nashville Numbering System?